Football Official

 Do you take players’ body language reactions into account? eg if 4 def. players IMMEDIATELY start waving their arms "incomplete", I say that's real evidence that you should take into acct.
 It's MUCH harder to fake immediate reactions than ppl think.

-Asked by howard over 11 years ago
+Asked by howard about 12 years ago

 Defenders ALWAYS signal incomplete.
 Receivers ALWAYS signal catch.
 If they think they were held or interfered with, they ALWAYS wave their hands as if throwing the flag.
 They react very quickly, because they believe there was a foul.
 And there is the big difference between a player and an official.
 Officials don't BELIEVE there was a foul, they KNOW it.
 Four defenders waving their arms "incomplete" to me says four defenders blew their coverage.